 Think about this – problems aren’t problems until we make them a problem.

-If you haven’t picked up on it yet, you’ll soon realise I’m pretty psyched and excited about positive psychology.
+If you haven’t picked up on it yet, you’ll soon realise I’m pretty psyched about positive psychology.

 I love studying happiness and examining how we can become fulfilled and happy beings.
 Through this field of study I’m learning how to coach myself and apply certain strategies to my own life so I can continue to move forward and progress as a human.
 The biggest theme, which keeps popping up in my personal study, is the idea that we are in control of our minds and we choose how we want to feel.